Central Intelligence Agency: Creation

 The Central Intelligence Agency was created on July 26, 1947, when President Truman signed the National Security Act into law.
 A major impetus for the creation of the agency was growing tensions with the USSR following the end of World War II.

 Lawrence Houston, head counsel of the SSU, CIG, and, later CIA, was principal draftsman of the National Security Act of 1947, which dissolved the NIA and the CIG, and established both the National Security Council and the Central Intelligence Agency.
 In 1949, Houston helped to draft the Central Intelligence Agency Act, which authorized the agency to use confidential fiscal and administrative procedures, and exempted it from most limitations on the use of federal funds.
 The act also exempted the CIA from having to disclose its "organization, functions, officials, titles, salaries, or numbers of personnel employed," and created the program "PL-110" to handle defectors and other "essential aliens" who fell outside normal immigration procedures.

 At the outset of the Korean War, the CIA still only had a few thousand employees, around one thousand of whom worked in analysis.
 Intelligence primarily came from the Office of Reports and Estimates, which drew its reports from a daily take of State Department telegrams, military dispatches, and other public documents.
 The CIA still lacked its intelligence-gathering abilities.
 On August 21, 1950, shortly after, Truman announced Walter Bedell Smith as the new Director of the CIA.
-The change in leadership took place shortly after the start of the Korean War in South Korea, as the lack of a clear warning to the President and NSC about the imminent North Korean invasion was seen as a grave failure of intelligence.
+The change in leadership took place shortly after the start of the Korean War in South Korea, as the lack of a clear warning to the president and NSC about the imminent North Korean invasion was seen as a grave failure of intelligence.

 The CIA had different demands placed on it by the various bodies overseeing it.
 Truman wanted a centralized group to organize the information that reached him.
-The Department of Defense wanted military intelligence and covert action, and the State Department wanted to create global political change favorable to the US.
-Thus the two areas of responsibility for the CIA were covert action and covert intelligence.
+The Department of Defense wanted military intelligence and covert action, and the State Department wanted to create global political change favorable to the U.S. Thus, the two areas of responsibility for the CIA were covert action and covert intelligence.
 One of the main targets for intelligence gathering was the Soviet Union, which had also been a priority of the CIA's predecessors.